Tag Archives: Davey Jones

 I always felt the name ‘The Statue of Piggery’ didn’t read quite right.
 While that is an actual word meaning either “a farm where pigs are bred or kept” or “behaviour seen as characteristic of pigs in greed or unpleasantness” so it might make sense, this is OiNK and its piggy puns don’t have to make sense.
 So I always thought ‘Piggerty’ was right there and would’ve sounded better, but oh well.
 Given the look on her face I’m not about to argue the point.

 Such a shame Dave wouldn’t contribute to any of the remaining issues.
-In a later interview with Crikey! magazine he says he thinks he was hoping to make a career out of historical pig parodies but attributes his lack of further posters or Madvertisements to the comic being cancelled.
+In a later article in Crikey! magazine he says he thinks he was hoping to make a career out of historical pig parodies but attributes his lack of further posters or Madvertisements to the comic being cancelled.
 We’re still a long way off from that so I don’t know why this was it for his time with Uncle Pigg.
 It’s been a blast anyway.

 This has to be one of my favourites just because of how stupid it is!